Kissed by Fire: At Harrenhal

-Locke delivers Jaime and Brienne to Lord Roose Bolton, who frees Brienne and sends Jaime to Qyburn, a former maester who was thrown out of the Citadel for human experimentation, treats Jaime's amputation.
+Locke delivers Jaime and Brienne to Lord Roose Bolton, who frees Brienne and sends Jaime to Qyburn, a former maester thrown out of the Citadel for human experimentation, who treats Jaime's amputation.
 At the baths, Jaime tells Brienne of Robert's Rebellion, and the "Mad King" Aerys Targaryen's plot to burn King's Landing with caches of wildfire.
-Jaime reveals that he killed the Mad King and broke his oath to save the city, its people, and his own father after the King ordered him to bring him his fathers head.
-Brienne asks why he didn’t tell Eddard Stark the truth but Jaime believes he didn’t have to explain himself.
+Jaime reveals that he killed the Mad King and broke his oath to save the city, its people, and his own father after the King ordered him to bring him his father's head.
+Shocked, Brienne asks why he didn’t tell Eddard Stark the truth but Jaime believes he didn’t have to explain himself.

 Beyond the Wall

 Jon reveals which forts are manned but lies to Orell and Tormund that a thousand men are stationed at Castle Black.
-Ygritte steals Jon's sword and he chases her into a cave, where she has him break his Night's Watch vows and make love with her.
+Ygritte steals Jon's sword and he chases her into a cave, where she has him break his Night's Watch vows and make love to her.